Introduction to Digital Minds

 Introduction and Moral Standing

-What we're talking about when we talk about digital minds, and why it matters now
+What we're talking about when we talk about digital minds, and why it may matter now

 2